Mauro Prosperi: Marathon des Sables and disappearance

 The following morning, the winds had halted.
 He awoke and continued to run for four hours, convinced he would find other competitors of the race.
 However, following a climb to the summit of a tall dune, Prosperi was unable to identify any other participants, and furthermore realised that all signs and landmarks indicating the race trail had disappeared following the storm.
 By this time he also noted the liquid in his water bottle depleting and attempted to drink the remaining water in his bottle as slowly as he could.
 This method however, was not sufficient to maintain his hydration levels.
 Remembering a war tale from his grandfather's experience as a soldier, Prosperi began recycling his fluids by urinating in his spare water bottle.

 Abiding to race regulation that advised competitors to remain stationary and await rescue, he awaited assistance.
 It was not until sunset that he noticed a low-flying helicopter, on loan to Marathon coordinators by the Moroccan police, approaching his direction.
 He presumably believed it was sent in his search.
 In attempts to capture the pilot's attention, he fired a small flare into the air.
-However, the pilot had not noticed his attempt as the flare was likely too dim in the desert sun.
+However, the pilot did not notice his attempt as the flare was likely too dim in the desert sun.
 Race officials adopted sea-grade 500 g flares the following year, to the dismay of some runners due to the weight.